proxycapital/solana-civ/README.md

 - Player wins when all enemies are defeated.
 - Player can restart the game with a new generated map at any time.

-## Future expansions
+## Roadmap & future expansions
+- Multiplayer mechanics, match-making
+- Enhanced in-game reward system, DEX
+- Assets store for third-party content creators and developers
+- Mobile app (the game is already playable on mobile via web browser)
+- New game mechanics:
-- Multiplayer.
+  - Alliances and diplomacy
-- More technologies, resources, constructions and unit types.
+  - A greater variety of land tiles, resources, units, buildings, and technologies
-- More land types including sea and different islands.
+  - Distinct nations
-- Alliance and trading mechanisms.
+  - Culture and tourism mechanics
+  - Story mode
-- And more!
+  - And much more, this is only the beginning ;)